Meet William Stanek |

 We created this site to share his books, thoughts and industry insights with you.
 We hope you'll bookmark this page so you can visit again and share this page with your friends.

 William is the recipient of multiple awards recognizing his outstanding contributions and excellence in writing, and a recent nominee for a Lifetime Achievement award.
-His first book, Electronic Publishing Unleashed, was published in 1995; his second, Web Publishing Unleashed, in 1996.
-They were books that defined digital and web publishing for a generation of readers and estlablished him as a international bestselling author.
+His first nonfiction book, Electronic Publishing Unleashed, was published in 1995; his second, Web Publishing Unleashed, in 1996.
+They were books that defined digital and web publishing for a generation of readers and estlablished him as an international bestselling author.

 Odds & EndsOdds & Ends